spothq/cryptocurrency-icons/README.md

 You can then import the icons from `./node_modules/cryptocurrency-icons`, for example `./node_modules/cryptocurrency-icons/svg/color/kmd.svg`.

-There's also a `manifest.json` file included in the package with a list of the currency symbol and name of the icons.
+There's also a `manifest.json` file included in the package with a list of the currency symbol, the name of the icons and the associated colors.

 ## Special Thanks 👏